rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 *The routing source “MQTT Broker” is only supported in REST/ARM template.
 Azure Portal experience is not enabled for routing MQTT Broker topic messages in this release.

 3. Instructions for CLI  (TBD LINK)
+4. If you don't have an Azure subscription, [create one for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
+5. Azure CLI.
+You can run all commands in this quickstart using the Azure Cloud Shell, an interactive CLI shell that runs in your browser.
+If you use the Cloud Shell, you don't need to install anything.
+If you prefer to use the CLI locally, this quickstart requires Azure CLI version 2.0.76 or later.
+Run az --version to find the version.
+To install or upgrade, see [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 ### Quickstart

 Follow these steps to configure the IoT Hub MQTT Broker with one client enabled to publish and subscribe (many to many) –
 1. We will enable the feature for the subscription ID you shared in the sign up form emailed to you.
+If you haven't responded, please fill out [this form](https://aka.ms/IoTHubMQTTBrokerPreviewSignup)
-2. Configure TopicSpace using the Azure CLI command guidance below: az iot hub topic-space create --topic-name "SampleZero" --topic-template "sample/#" --type "LowFanout" For more details see Topic Spaces and Topic Templates (TODO : LINK TO SECTION)
+3. Configure TopicSpace using the Azure CLI command guidance below: az iot hub topic-space create --topic-name "SampleZero" --topic-template "sample/#" --type "LowFanout" For more details see Topic Spaces and Topic Templates (TODO : LINK TO SECTION)
 3. Register devices using [Azure CLI](https://docs.microsoft.com/cli/azure/iot/hub/device-identity?view=azure-cli-latest#az_iot_hub_device_identity_create)